 In Africa, HIV testing typically involves using a point-of-care rapid test for screening followed by a different rapid test as the confirmatory test.
-Our Uni-GoldTM HIV product is the dominant confirmatory HIV test in the African market and has been the gold standard for over 15 years.
-It is the confirmatory test of choice in the vast majority of significant African countries.
+Our Uni-GoldTM HIV product is a leading confirmatory HIV test in the African market.

 Point-Of-Care is key to the growth of Trinity Biotech.
-Central to this growth will be a new HIV screening test, TrinScreen HIV, which we are in the process of developing.
-Trinity Biotech has not previously competed in the larger screening market, which is valued at approximately US\$150 million p.a.
+Central to this growth will be a new HIV screening test, TrinScreen HIV, which received World Health Organisation approval in February 2022.
+Trinity Biotech has not previously competed in the larger screening market, which is estimated to be valued at approximately US\$150 million p.a.
 The screening market is addressed by few companies.
-TrinScreen will not jeopardise our existing confirmatory business as it employs a different HIV antigen to the existing Uni-GoldTM HIV test.
-In other words, countries will be able to use both the TrinScreen test and the Uni-GoldTM HIV test as part of their testing algorithm.
+TrinScreen should not jeopardise our existing confirmatory business as it employs a different HIV antigen to the existing Uni-GoldTM HIV test.
+In other words, countries will be able to use both the TrinScreen HIV test and the Uni-GoldTM HIV test as part of their testing algorithm.
 Our strategy is to leverage the existing brand equity of Trinity Biotech in African markets to take market share in the screening market.
 This initiative will be supported by increased sales and marketing resources in the African market.
-Market opportunities for the TrinScreen product also exist in other territories, in particular in emerging countries.
+Market opportunities for the TrinScreen HIV product also exist in other territories, in particular in emerging countries.